Engin-Boot/no-oggy-in-cs-atuljha2524/README.md

 ## Intention

 This program intends to remove strings containing 'oggy' from a list of strings.
+As oggy irritates me alot, he should be not be in the list

 ## Method

-The code doesn't work according to the intention.
-Make it succeed.
+I just used the simple for loop with variable i used as index.

-Don't forget to update this file after fixing the code.
+Whenever a name starting with oggy is deleted i decrement i by one so that it doesn't skip any word.